Hbontz/Timestamp_Microservice/README.md

 ### Usage

-Pass a string as a parameter to this page's URL by appending a natural language date or a Unix timestamp.
+Pass a string as a parameter to the URL by appending a natural language date or a Unix timestamp.
 If the string passed is valid, a natural language date and Unix timestamp will be returned.
 If the string passed is invalid, null will be returned for both properties.

 ### Example Input